ZHDphilip/ZHDphilip.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title:
-excerpt: ""
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+homepage_feature_row:
+  - image_path: publications/nfls.png
+    title: "Neural Feedback Loop Verification"
+  - image_path: publications/cadrl_stata.gif
+    title: "Socially Aware Motion Planning"
+  - image_path: warthog.png
+    title: "High-Speed Off-Road Navigation"
 ---

 I am Zihao Dong, a PhD Student at Northeastern University (Khoury College of Computer Science) since Sept.
 2023 advised by [Prof. Michael Everett](mfe7.github.io).

 Research Interest
 ======

-My research interest lies at the intersection of computer vision, robotics, and verificable machine learning.
-I am motivated to develop robust, safe, and efficient algorithms for all robotics subdomains, including navigation, collision avoidance, and manipulation, via deep learning approaches, and verify their desired properties using reachability analysis and optimization based methods.
+My research focuses on the perception and planning for autonomy in complex (off-road) environments.
+Specifically, I am interested in efficient LiDAR-based localization that can robustly operate for long horizon missions, and the utilization of learning methods in model-based planning.
+To provide safety or robustness guarantee, I am working on the integration of uncertainty quantification techniques in these problem settings.

-Prior to joining Northeastern, I received a BS in CS (SUMMA CUM LAUDE) from UCLA in 2023, where I had the chance to work with [Prof. Cho-jui Hsieh](https://web.cs.ucla.edu/~chohsieh/) on adversarial attack and dataset condensation.
+I received the BS in Computer Science from UCLA in 2023 with honor SUMMA CUM LAUDE (Top 5%).